Museum & Science Center

 Who shares your habitat?
 Explore the plants and animals in our area in this new, permanent, interactive display and highly detailed mural by regional artist, Mary Mullard.

 Take a closer look at Canada geese and goslings in the photography of Rachel Krebs.

 Leap Frog Pond | Outdoor Exhibit

 Enjoy this permanent play space designed especially for preschoolers.
 Over-sized frogs, turtles, tadpoles, lily pads, and mushrooms fill a make-believe pond.

 Rochester Museum & Science Center (RMSC) includes the Science Museum, Strasenburgh Planetarium and Cumming Nature Center.
 Offering experiences at the Museum with more than 200 interactive exhibits, Planetarium with a 65-foot dome and Nature Center on 900 acres, the RMSC stimulates community interest in exploration.
-In addition, the more than 1.2 million RMSC collection items tell the story of Rochester’s past and present, including its rich history of innovation and invention.
+In addition, the more than 1.2 million RMSC collection items tell the story of Rochester’s past including its rich history of innovation and invention.
 RMSC receives major funding from Monroe County, where it is one of the top three most visited attractions serving children and families.
 For more information about RMSC, visit www.rmsc.org.
 Connect with us on Facebook, Twitter, YouTube and Instagram.